Using Octavia (load balancing) with Kubernetes (k8s)

 Test functionality

-If everything is configured correctly OCCM will now create an amphora-VM in Openstack whenever you create an object of type LoadBalancer
+If everything is configured correctly OCCM will now create an amphora-VM in Openstack whenever you create an object of type LoadBalancer.
+In the following we create a simple test deployment with three replicas.
+Each replica will simply return the hostname of the underling container.

 - Create a file containing the declaration of the deployment and the service: